jayveeong/SEscript/README.md

 ![](https://i.imgur.com/LJ6iiNx.png)

-Then last run this commands to your terminal
+Then last, run this commands to your terminal

 ```/etc/init.d/vpnserver restart``` (wait for the server to restart) <br>
 ```/etc/init.d/dnsmasq restart```